Direct discharge definition

 Direct discharge means, for purposes of this Volume, either a point or nonpoint discharge which enters Class I, Class II, Outstanding Florida Waters, or Class III waters which are approved, conditionally approved, restricted, or conditionally restricted for shellfish harvesting without an adequate opportunity for mixing and dilution to prevent significant degradation.
 Examples of direct discharge include the following:

-Direct discharge means the discharge of treated or untreated Wastewater directly to the waters of the State of Wisconsin.
+Direct discharge. - means the discharge of treated or untreated wastewater directly into the waters of the Commonwealth.